PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 FUTURE
 17. Placeholder constraints???
 When?

-Make UI static screen, but enable scroll if Dynamic Text increases (flag?)
+* Make UI static screen, but enable scroll if Dynamic Text increases (flag?)
-Decide what max text size you want to support
+* Decide what max text size you want to support
+* Increasing button size (inset vs. larger frame)
+	* Techniques and strategies